 Work undertaken by the Trust has made the river an excellent home for salmon, brown trout and grayling.
 Recently, otter and water vole have been spotted in and around the river.
 The Trust operates catch and release fishing at Langford Lakes.

 Visitors can also enjoy locally sourced food and drink at the reserve’s Kingfisher Café, which offers a spectacular view over the main lake – with both indoor and outdoor seating, the café is a great spot to relax at any time of the year, and is sometimes also used for other activities such as yoga classes, work away days, and weddings.
+Please note that The Kingfisher Café is temporarily closed from 17 June until 11 July.
+It will reopen under licence to Ed Dibbles on Wednesday 12 July.

 Dogs are not allowed on site in order to avoid disturbance to wildlife.